trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 Here is one of the simplest possible smart contracts.
 It stores an `int`, and its code does only one thing: replace the storage with the new value, passed as a parameter.

 Check some [examples of contracts](/developers/docs/smart-contract-topics/simplified-contracts/) to get a good idea of how storage can be used.

-###  External Links
+### Links

 - Michelson: [Semantic of contracts and transactions](https://ligolang.org/docs/advanced/entrypoints-contracts)
 - Archetype: [Storage](https://archetype-lang.org/docs/reference/declarations/storage)